mediabots/ubuntu_-_lamp-kubuntu_desktop-wordpress-ssl/README.md

 So it is a good practice to change those password after processing the script.

-Just go to http://SITE_IP_OR_URL/phpmyadmin and login with default/choosen passwords.
+Just go to http://SITE_IP_OR_URL/phpmyadmin and login with default/chosen passwords.

-MySQL user id is root
+<font color=blue>MySQL user id is **root

-PhpMyAdmin user id phpmyadmin
+PhpMyAdmin user id **phpmyadmin</font>

-After logged in to phpmyadin, click on "user accounts".
-Then click on "Edit privileges" link corresponding to user name root & phpmyadmin.
+After logged into phpmyadin, click on "user accounts".
+Then click on "Edit privileges" link from Action column corresponding to User name root & phpmyadmin (one by one).
 After that click on Change password, put a secure password.
 Finally click on 'Go' button.

 All set :)